Testing the strength of evidence (TestE)

-Testing the Strength of Evidence
+Testing the Strength of Evidence for Outcome and Impact

 We compile evidence for each expected outcome and each expected impact.
 The strongest cases use multiple forms of evidence, some addressing the weaknesses of others.
 Reported effects should be plausible as outcomes of the programme activities and consistent with the strategy for change and the observations compiled as evidence should be easier to reconcile with the programme’s claims than with other possible explanations.

-It is of no importance whether an outcome was achieved or not, this is a plain testing of evidence with no bias.
+It is of no importance whether an outcome was achieved or not, this is plain testing of evidence with no bias.
 Lessons learned on lack of outcome is as important.